-In the MB CZCA Proposal as well as in this Explanatory Document, the forecasted market value of CZC for the exchange of energy between bidding zones is defined as the additional welfare surplus expected from SDAC resulting from the additional CZC allocated for the energy market and is calculated based on price differences to calculate the sum of producer surplus, consumer surplus and congestion income.
+In the MB CZCA Proposal as well as in this Explanatory Document, the forecasted market value of CZC for the day-ahead exchange of energy between bidding zones is defined as the welfare increase expected from the SDAC resulting from an incremental increase in CZC allocated to the energy market.

+The market value is calculated based on price differences to calculate the sum of producer surplus, consumer surplus and congestion income.